syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

     public ExportOptions ExportValues = new ExportOptions { IncludeOccurrences = true };
     public async Task OnExportToExcel()
     {
-       await ScheduleRef.ExportToExcel(ExportValues);
+       await ScheduleRef.ExportToExcelAsync(ExportValues);
     }
 }
 ```

 ### Exporting custom event data

 By default, the whole event collection bound to the Scheduler gets exported as an excel file.
-To export only specific events of Scheduler or some custom event collection, you need to pass those custom data collection as a parameter to the `ExportToExcel` method as shown in this following example, through the `CustomData` option.
+To export only specific events of Scheduler or some custom event collection, you need to pass those custom data collection as a parameter to the `ExportToExcelAsync` method as shown in this following example, through the `CustomData` option.

 > By default, the event data are taken from Scheduler dataSource.